niazahamd89/PosePlusSeg/README.md

 #### Note

-1. Please correctly give the path to the `dataset folder` and `check point files` in the `config.py` file.
+1. Please correctly assign the path to the `dataset folder` and `check point files` in the `config.py` file.
 2. Currently we only support single-gpu training (Recommended: TITAN RTX).

 # Test

-Please lookout the `PosePlusSeg_Test` folder for testing the model.
+Please lookout the `PosePlusSeg_Test` folder for model evaluation.

 # Visualize Results